-The Grand Slams consists of 4 tournaments, Australian Open played in January, French Open in May, Wimbledon in July and the US Open in September.
+The Grand Slams consists of 4 tournaments, the Australian Open played in January, French Open in May, Wimbledon in July, and the US Open in September.
 But how do tennis players qualify for these prestigious tournaments?
 Don’t worry, we will go through all the different ways for a player to qualify for a grand slam in this article.

 To be one of the 128 players to qualify for a grand slam tournament, a player can go with one of these three options; Being ranked inside the 104 best players in the world in the ATP ranking, by qualifiers or getting a tournament wildcard.

 Most of the players that are playing the grand slam tournaments have qualified through the rankings.
-Every Grand Slam tournament consists of 128 players, and of the those 128, 104 are picked through the ATP rankings.
+Every Grand Slam tournament consists of 128 players, and of those 128, 104 are picked through the ATP rankings.

-Unable To Play: If a player ranked inside the top 104 is unable to play due to injury or for any other reasons can’t play, then the player that is ranked 105th gets to participate in the tournament instead.
+Unable To Play: If a player ranked inside the top 104 is unable to play due to injury or for any other reason can’t play, then the player that is ranked 105th gets to participate in the tournament instead.

 By the 128 slots in a grand slam tournament, 16 players got to the tournament through the qualifiers.
 All 4 of the grand slam tournaments have a qualifying tournament that takes place a week prior to the main event.
 The qualifiers are a three-stage tournament, where the players need to win 3 matches in a row to qualify for the main event.

 How To Qualify For The Qualifiers: In order to participate in the qualifiers for a grand slam, a player needs to be ranked between 105-232th in the world.
 This means that there are 128 players qualifying for the grand slams.
-After the qualifier tournament, there should be 16 players left, that have won all 3 matches, these players get rewarded with a ticket to the main draw at the grand slam tournament, that usually starts the next day.
+After the qualifier tournament, there should be 16 players left, that have won all 3 matches, these players get rewarded with a ticket to the main draw at the grand slam tournament, which usually starts the next day.

 Women/Doubles: In the women’s qualifying singles, three rounds are played by a starting field of 96 entrants.
-Any vacancies that occur in the few days between end of qualifying and round one of the main tournament are filled by “lucky losers” from the third round of qualifying, in order of ranking.
+Any vacancies that occur in the few days between the end of qualifying and round one of the main tournament are filled by “lucky losers” from the third round of qualifying, in order of ranking.
 In both men’s and women’s doubles, only one round is played by eight pairs, with the four winners advancing.

-120 of the 128 total spots in a grand slam tournament, are players qualifying through the rankings and qualifiers.
+120 of the 128 total spots in a Grand Slam tournament are players qualifying through the rankings and qualifiers.
 For the last 8 spots, there are what are called “wild cards”.
 Wild cards are given out at the discretion of the tournament committee, they are in some cases reserved for players who garner a specific tournament.

 They are also awarded for other reasons, like fan favorites that draw large crowds or more commonly local players.
 Both the main draw and the qualifying draw have wild card slots available.
 Wildcards can not be given to players that have participated in the qualifiers.